ResCP: Reservoir Conformal Prediction for Time Series Forecasting: Background and related work

 \Glspl{esn} are among the most popular \gls{rc} methods~\citep{jaeger2001esn, lukosevicius2009reservoir}.
 In particular, \glspl{esn} are \glspl{rnn} that are randomly initialized to ensure the stability and meaningfulness of the representations and left untrained.
 An \gls{esn} encodes input sequences into nonlinear, high-dimensional state representations through the recurrent component, called \textit{reservoir}, which extrapolates from the input a rich pool of dynamical features.
 The state update equation of the reservoir is

 where $\bm{x}_t$ denotes the input at time $t$, $\mW_x \in \mathbb{R}^{D_h \times D_x}$ and $\mW_h \in \mathbb{R}^{D_h \times D_h}$ are fixed random weight matrices, $\bm{b} \in \mathbb{R}^{D_h}$ is a random bias vector, $\bm{h}_t \in \mathbb{R}^{D_h}$ is the reservoir state, $l\in(0,1]$ is the leak rate which controls how much of the current state is retained at each update, and $\sigma$ is a nonlinear activation, typically the hyperbolic tangent.
-When $\mW_x$ and $\mW_h$ are properly initialized, the reservoir states $\bm{h}_t$ provide expressive embeddings of the past inputs $\bm{x}_{\leq t}$, which can be processed by a trainable readout to perform downstream tasks such as classification, clustering, or time-series forecasting~\citep{bianchi2020reservoir}.
-Since the reservoir embeddings already model nonlinear dynamics, the readout is usually implemented as a simple linear layer that can be trained efficiently.
+When $\mW_x$ and $\mW_h$ are properly initialized~(see,e.g., \citealt{lukovsevivcius2012practical}), reservoir states $\bm{h}_t$ provide expressive embeddings of the past inputs $\bm{x}_{\leq t}$, which can be processed by a trainable readout to perform downstream tasks such as time series classification or forecasting~\citep{bianchi2020reservoir}.
+Since embeddings already model nonlinear dynamics, the readout is usually implemented as a simple linear layer which can be trained efficiently.

 \paragraph{Echo state property} The reservoir dynamics should be neither too contractive nor chaotic.
 In the first case, the reservoir produces representations that are not sufficiently expressive.
-In the latter, the reservoir is unstable and responds inconsistently to nearly identical input sequences, resulting in poor generalization. \Glspl{esn} are usually configured to ensure the \gls{esp}, a necessary condition for global asymptotic stability under which the reservoir state asymptotically forgets its initial conditions and the past inputs.
+In the latter, the reservoir is unstable and responds inconsistently to nearly identical input sequences. \Glspl{esn} are usually configured to ensure the \gls{esp}, a necessary condition for global asymptotic stability under which the reservoir state asymptotically forgets its initial conditions and the past inputs.
 Formally, for any initial states $\bm{h}_0, \bm{{h}}^\prime_0$ and input sequence $\bm{x}_{1:T}$, by calling $f_R(\bm{h}_0, \bm{x}_{1:T})$ the final state of the reservoir initialized with $\bm{h}_0$ and being fed with $\bm{x}_{1:T}$, then the \gls{esp} is defined as

 The \gls{esp} can be achieved by properly initializing $\mW_h$ and by setting its spectral radius ${\rho(\mW_h) < 1}$~\citep{yildiz2012re, gallicchio2020deep}.